Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Nick Drewe of Wethrift adds, “The best way to deliver meaningful data is to ensure you’re working from a strong foundation of accurate, relevant, and complete data, so it’s crucial that you start by asking: how can we guarantee we’re collecting high-quality data?
 There’s no single worse reporting mistake than working from inaccurate data – every other step you take is potentially useless if you aren’t 100% certain that you’re analyzing good quality data.

 Unfortunate as it is, bad data means bad analytics and flawed insights, leaving your business reporting on incredibly shaky ground.
 Clean and organized data is truly the bedrock of reporting meaningful data, and much attention needs to be paid to controlling and profiling incoming data.
 We’re lucky in this day and age that there are a wealth of digital tools to help with this task, and that it needn’t be a tedious manual process.”

 Related: How to Present Qualitative Data in a Business Report?
 A Step-By-Step Guide

-A final question to ask is who is going to be reading this report.
 The metrics you share and how you present the data in your data analysis report or dashboard will vary depending on if you are sharing with just the executive team, your manager, or the entire company.